PSJoshi/raspberry-pi-hardening/harden-tmp-patitions-add-swap.md

 $ sudo nano /etc/fstab
 : /swapfile	none	swap	sw	0 0
 ```
 * Swappiness in the file should be set to 0.
-Skipping this step may cause both poor performance,
-# whereas setting it to 0 will cause swap to act as an emergency buffer, preventing out-of-memory crashes.
+Skipping this step may cause both poor performance.
+Setting it to 0 will cause swap to act as an emergency buffer, preventing out-of-memory crashes.
 ```
 $ echo 0 | sudo tee /proc/sys/vm/swappiness
 $ echo vm.swappiness = 0 | sudo tee -a /etc/sysctl.conf